tuhusova/air-landing/README.md

 we craft solutions that connect brands with their audiences in meaningful ways.

-We believe in the power of creativity backed by strategy to make a real impact.
+I believe in the power of creativity backed by strategy to make a real impact.

   [DEMO LINK](https://tuhusova.github.io/air-landing/)